fengchen025/PhenoAssistant/README.md

 ## Environment setup and demo

-To play with a demo, follow these steps:
+To play with a demo, make sure you have a GPU (RAM > ?) and Azure (or OpenAI) API key available, then follow these steps:

 1. Clone the repository:
    `git clone https://github.com/fengchen025/PhenoAssistant.git`